p4lang/p4-constraints/README.md

   actions = { ... }
 }
 ```
-The `@entry_restriction` says that a valid VRF classifier table entry must meet
+The `@entry_restriction` says that a valid ACL table entry must meet
 three requirements:

 1. It can only match on the IPv4 destination address of IPv4 packets.